mrezabayat/iamsorush/content/posts/add-identity-pages-net-core.md

 thumbnail: /images/bird_tn.webp
 tags: ["Back-End Web", "C Sharp",".Net Core"]
 categories: "⋅Net"
+summary: "By default, the identity pages are pre-compiled in .Net core 3.1 and not available to be modified.
+I want to bring them back so they can be edited."
 ---

 ## Goal

 By default, the identity pages are pre-compiled in .Net core 3.1 and not available to be modified.
 I want to bring them back so they can be edited.

 ## Instruction